tonnylegacy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-19-AZ:This script replaces all occurrences of 'A' with 'Z' and 'c' with 'e' 20-hiago:This script removes all occurrences of 'c' and 'C' from input 21-reverse:This script reverses its input
+19-AZ:This script replaces all occurrences of 'A' with 'Z' and 'c' with 'e' 20-hiago:This script removes all occurrences of 'c' and 'C' from input 21-reverse:This script reverses its input 22-users_and_homes:This script displays all users and their home directories, sorted by users.